chris-blues/Nasa2FGearthview/README.md

 So your call could look sth like this:

-$ ./convert.sh world download cleanup 8k
+$ ./convert.sh world no-download cleanup 8k

 ------------------------------------